-Single-Entity Claims:
+Single-Entity Claims

 Item 1 - Filer's Name, Address, Phone, and Email.
 The Filer will presumably be the registrant, which has authority to file the claim on behalf of the Copyright Owner.
 The two may be the same, unless a parent company is filing on behalf of the station entity.
 Remember that a claim filed only in the name of a single station owner will not qualify other co-owned stations to receive royalties.
 Each must file its own.
 If you want your claim to cover multiple station entities, you must instead file a Joint Claim, as described below.
 The form requires contact information for the entity filing the claim (phone, fax, and email) to be entered in Item 1.

-Item 2 - Copyright Owner.
+- Item 2 Copyright Owner.
 You must fill in this item.
 If the copyright owner of the programs is the Filer, you may check the box indicating "same as filer's information."
-Otherwise, if you know that a different entity is the actual copyright owner of the locally produced programs on the station, provide the specific name and address of the copyright owner entitled to claim the royalty fees.

-Item 3 - Primary Contact Information.
+Otherwise, if you know that a different entity is the actual copyright owner of the locally produced programs on the station, provide the specific name and address of the copyright owner entitled to claim the royalty fees. - Item 3 Primary Contact Information.
 The name and contact information (phone, fax, and email, if any) for an individual contact person must be entered.
 It can be the same as the Filer.
-The Copyright Royalty Board will direct all inquiries about the claim form to this individual.

-Item 4 - General Statement (Nature of works).
-The general statement of the nature of the copyright owner's works for which the claim is being made should be as follows, if the claim is for a single station:
+The Copyright Royalty Board will direct all inquiries about the claim form to this individual. - Item 4 General Statement (nature of works).
+In order to assure that you will be eligible for royalties for all appropriate programs, you should NOT use the language suggested on the form (e.g., "News").
+The general statement of the nature of the copyright owner's works for which the claim is being made should instead be as follows, if the claim is for a single station: